ezrael-git/discord.self-module/README.md

 # Getting Started
 1) clone the repo
-2) run master.py
+2) run core.py

-In case of any confusion, you can read examples.py.
+Docs: in the code
+Examples: examples.py